-- Providing access to counseling services and assistance in setting up an initial appointment; - Imposing a "No Contact Order"; - Rescheduling exams and assignments (in conjunction with appropriate faculty/staff, as necessary); - Providing alternative course completion options (with the agreement of the appropriate faculty/staff); - Changing class schedules, including allowing the ability to take an "incomplete," drop a course without penalty, or transfer sections (with agreement of appropriate faculty/staff); - Changing work schedules or job assignments; - Changing on-campus housing; - Arranging to dissolve a housing contract; - Providing assistance from College support staff in completing housing relocation; - Approving a voluntary leave of absence; - Providing an escort to ensure safe movement between classes and activities; - Providing medical services; - Providing academic support services, such as tutoring; - Increasing security and monitoring certain areas of campus; and - Implementing any other remedy that can be tailored to the involved individuals to reasonably achieve the goals of this policy.
+- Providing access to counseling services and assistance in setting up an initial appointment; - Imposing a mutual "No Contact Order"; - Rescheduling exams and assignments (in conjunction with appropriate faculty/staff, as necessary); - Providing alternative course completion options (with the agreement of the appropriate faculty/staff); - Changing class schedules, including allowing the ability to take an "incomplete," drop a course without penalty, or transfer sections (with agreement of appropriate faculty/staff); - Changing work schedules or job assignments; - Changing on-campus housing; - Arranging to dissolve a housing contract; - Providing assistance from College support staff in completing housing relocation; - Approving a voluntary leave of absence; - Providing an escort to ensure safe movement between classes and activities; - Providing medical services; - Providing academic support services, such as tutoring; - Increasing security and monitoring certain areas of campus; and - Implementing any other remedy that can be tailored to the involved individuals to reasonably achieve the goals of this policy.

-The College will maintain the privacy of any measures provided under this policy to the extent practicable and will promptly address any violation of any possible restrictive measures (such as a No Contact Order) by either party.
+The College will maintain the privacy of any measures provided under this policy to the extent practicable and will address any violation of any possible restrictive measures (such as a Mutual No Contact Order) by either party in a reasonably prompt manner.
 All individuals are encouraged to report concerns about failure of another individual to abide by any restrictions imposed.

-The College will take immediate and responsive action to enforce a previously implemented restriction if such restriction was violated.
+The College will take responsive action in a reasonably prompt manner to enforce a previously implemented restriction if such restriction was violated.